Engineering-Research-and-Development/true-connector-basic_data_app_sftp/README.md

 ## Contract Negotiation - simple flow <a name="contractnegotiationsimpleflow"></a>

-DataApp will send ContractAgreementMessage once *ids:ContractRequestMessage* message is received as input message.</br>
+DataApp SFTP will send ContractAgreementMessage once *ids:ContractRequestMessage* message is received as input message.</br>
 Payload for this response (ContractAgreement) will be fetch from Execution Core Container.

 For demo purposes, following property